Management Team

 Hannah Moore studied Collective Health at the Federal University of Bahia in Salvador Bahia Brazil where she focused on the relationship between police violence, Black masculinity, and art as a tool of liberation.
 Prior to that Hannah crafted her undergraduate degree at the University of California Berkeley in the department of Interdisciplinary Studies to reflect Community Health and Empowerment where she focused on the Fruitvale Gang Injunction, the health impacts of policing on communities of color and the grassroots responses to the Gang Injunction, while minoring in urban education.

 Hannah is committed to racial equity and justice viewing the world through a Black feminist lens in all she does.
-In her current role at OHCC as Youth Development Program Manager Hannah leads the build out of a youth unit in the County’s homeless response system, centering the wisdom and experiences of insecurely housed youth.
+She started in H&H as the Youth Development Program Manager Hannah leads the build out of a youth unit in the County’s homeless response system, centering the wisdom and experiences of insecurely housed youth.
 Hannah continues to think critically about the ways we are implementing and evaluating youth programming that centers equity, joy and wellbeing.

 Management Analyst

-Tsolmon Munkhjargal, a Mongolian native, joined Alameda County in 2020 before transitioning to OHCC in April 2023 from her role in the Data Analytics team at the Data Exchange Unit of the Alameda County Healthcare Services Agency.
+Tsolmon Munkhjargal, a Mongolian native, joined Alameda County in 2020 before transitioning to H&H in April 2023 from her role in the Data Analytics team at the Data Exchange Unit of the Alameda County Health.
 Prior to this, Tsolmon gained extensive experience across various fields and industries, including project management & coordination, compliance, non-profit management and data analysis.
 However, her true passion for data science emerged during her tenure with the Data Exchange Unit.

 Driven by her firm belief in humanity and the desire to make a difference, Tsolmon is committed to supporting those in need, especially young children.
 To this end, she runs a small non-profit program in Mongolia that provides school supplies to numerous children every year.
 Her passion and dedication for making a positive impact in the lives of others is a driving force in both her personal and professional life.